Homotopical algebra for Lie algebroids

 with $d\colon \mc{L}\mf{g}(-1)\rt \mc{L}\mf{g}(0)[-1]$ the obvious inclusion. \end{lemma} \begin{proof} The bracket of an element in $\mc{L}\mf{g}(p)$ with elements in $\mc{L}\mf{g}(0)$ is again contained in $\mc{L}\mf{g}(p)$ and the bracket of at least two elements in $\mc{L}\mf{g}(-1)$ is zero.
 It follows that the $L_\infty$-algebroid structure is compatible with the grading.
-It is compatible with the mixed structure because for any $X_i\in\mf{g}, \xi\in \mf{n}[-1]$, we have that
+It is compatible with the mixed structure because for any $x_i\in\mf{g}, \xi\in \mf{n}[-1]$, we have that

-is simply given by the $(n+1)$-fold bracket in $\mf{g}$. \end{proof} \begin{remark} The graded-mixed structure on $\mc{L}\mf{g}$ can also be interpreted at follows.
-Recall (see e.g.\ \cite{ben12}, \cite{pan13}) that graded mixed complexes can be viewed as dg-comodules over the cohomology Hopf algebra
+is simply given by the $(n+1)$-fold bracket in $\mf{g}$. \end{proof} \begin{remark} The graded-mixed structure on $\mc{L}\mf{g}$ can be understood as follows.
+Recall (see e.g.\ \cite{ben12}, \cite{pan13}) that graded mixed complexes can be viewed as dg-comodules over the Hopf algebra